Apartment 7A: Plot

 Experiencing pain, Terry calls Dr. Sapirstein.
 He tells her to pack a bag and come in, as she may be experiencing perinatal hysteria and should be admitted for the protection of herself and the baby.

-Terry flees, leaving the talisman.
+Terry flees, leaving the talisman behind.
 Finding Joan Cebulski's name in an old Playbill, she visits the theater; the manager says Joan left six months earlier, promising to retrieve her belongings the next day.
-In Joan's suitcase, Terry finds a rosary and a Bible with Revelation 12:9 underlined.
+In Joan's suitcase, Terry finds a rosary and a Bible with Revelation 12:9 underlined; when she handles the rosary, its cross burns her hand.
 A nun reveals that Joan had been subjected to "ungodly things", and was being chased when she ran into an oncoming bus, killing her.
+The nun fearfully warns that something terrible will happen if Terry's baby is born.

 At a back-alley abortionist, Terry involuntarily kicks the abortionist, who has a seizure.
 Terry says she must deal with the pregnancy alone.

 At the Bramford, Terry finds a temple with ritual tools in a sub-basement.
 Alan taunts her, saying this is where she was impregnated.
 She stabs him with an athame.
 A horned figure appears.
 She flees to her apartment and tries to stab herself in the stomach but falls to the floor, writhing in pain.
 Roman tells Terry her son will be Satan's heir and change the world.
 He and Minnie take her to a group, who welcome her.
 Minnie replaces the talisman around Terry's neck, and Roman declares God dead and 1965 to be year one.
 He raises a toast to Satan, which Terry joins.
 She dances to the window and throws herself out to her death.

 As Minnie and Roman approach the crime scene, they see Rosemary and Guy Woodhouse being interviewed by police, and the Castevets smile at each other.
 (Note: As depicted in Rosemary's Baby (1968).)